willblake01/range-front/README.md

 # Range-Front
 ----
-Range Front is a faux ecommerce site for a fictional outdoors company.
+Range Front is a faux e-commerce site for a fictional outdoors company.